MingxuanChe/BO_ResNet/README.md

   - Exemplary output of the ResNet trained with the optimal learning rate

 ## Additional note
+- I like `pixi` and I recommend it
 - ResNet has three building blocks, implemented following the spirit of the original paper
 - GP and BO are implemented with `gpytorch`, which is also the main GP library used for my current projects
 - PEP8 is checked with `pre-commit`